 Immigrants in the Bible… for such a time as this!

-Ezekiel as Immigrant:
+Paul as Immigrant:

 Within the United States and Canada, there is enormous diversity.
 That diversity is reflected in the Church of the Nazarene.
 We seek to display the strength that comes from unity across different cultures.
 Multicultural Ministries is dedicated to resourcing the different cultures that exist within the Church of the Nazarene in the United States and Canada.